-Prerequisite: BAE202; BAE208; BAE220; BAE300; BAE314; BAE326; BAE344; and BAE330, or their equivalents from a recognized university.
+Prerequisite(s): BAE202; BAE208; BAE200; BAE300; BAE314; BAE326; BAE344; and BAE330, or their equivalents from a recognized university.

-Note(s): Contact hours for Distance Learning: 0-0-9
+Notes: Contact hours for Distance Learning: 0-0-9 Lecture Hours: 3- Lab Hours: 0- Study Hours: 6

-BAE440A/B International Management
+BAE440 International Management

 This course will focus upon the opportunities and threats with which a firm must contend to become globally competitive and to be able to effectively operate within an international setting.
 A particular emphasis will be placed on multinational corporations, that is, companies that have significant interests across nations.
-Course topics include consideration of: the international macroenvironment, including its economic, political, legal, technological and social elements; the role of culture, including the challenges faced when managing, motivating and leading persons across a variety of cultures; and international strategic management, including strategic planning, organizing international operations and decision-making in an international context.
+Course topics include consideration of: the international macroenvironment, including its economic, political, legal, technological and social elements; the role of culture, including the challenges faced when managing, motivating and leading persons across a variety of cultures; and international strategic management, including strategic planning, organizing international operations and decision-making in an international context others with the permission of the Department.
+Lecture Hours: 3- Lab Hours: 0- Study Hours: 6

-Prerequisite: PSE301, BAE314.
+Prerequisite(s): PSE301, BAE314.

-Note(s): For students in Fourth Year Business Administration and others with the permission of the
+Notes: For students in Fourth Year Business Administration and